|CCBILL, LLC & CCBill EU, LTD||Copyright © 2012 CCBILL LLC, CCBill EU, LTD|

 Please have all of the required information ready when submitting your claim; failing to provide any of the information completely and accurately will result in a delay of the processing of your request and may require you to re-submit your claim.

-Please note that CCBill must forward your completed Notice of Copyright Infringement Form, in its entirety, to the its Merchant.
+Please note that CCBill must forward your completed Notice of Copyright Infringement Form, in its entirety, to the its Virtual Vendor.

 You may only submit the Notice of Copyright Infringement Form for copyright infringement complaints in accordance with the DMCA.
 This form is not an acceptable way to notify CCBill of any other type of infringement, and the complainant is responsible for seeking all available legal remedies for complaints not confined to this purpose.
 Please see our Corporate Policies page for assistance with submitting other types of complaints.